 This is the second blog in my series listing the top 50 issues a leader has to consider (you can view the first one here).
 Being a leader is a complex role.
 It’s about setting an example, determining a strategy, taking risks and keeping to your values.
 But it’s also about talent management, creating opportunities and making decisions.
 And some say it’s about being influential and being influenced.

-These are not necessarily in any area of priority but are based on some of the feedback we get from leaders attending our Foundation Leadership training courses.
+These are not necessarily in any area of priority but are based on some of the feedback we get from leaders attending our Management Development Programme training courses.
 Of course much of the complexity comes from the subtlety required from those in a leadership role.
 I am sure this will provoke debate - things you’ll want to add, adjust or take away.
 Do let me know your views and we’ll compile a complete list and upload it to our website.

 - Don’t betray trust

 Otherwise a leader can become unapproachable.

 - Treat confidential information properly